A Game Theoretic Model for the Formation of Navigable Small-World Networks --- the Tradeoff between Distance and Reciprocity: Empirical Evaluation

 In our experiment, we set $q=30$.
 Figure~\ref{fig:estimate:a} shows that when players have accurate knowledge of the strategies of their friends without noise, the system converges in just two steps.
 Even when the information on friends' strategies is noisy, the system can still quickly stabilize in a few steps to a state close to the navigable small-world NE, as shown in Figure~\ref{fig:estimate:b}.
 We tested $100$ random starting profiles and also other estimation methods such as randomly choosing a connection preference based on friends' connection preference distributions, and results are all similar.
 This experiment further demonstrates the robustness of the small-world NE even under limited information on connection preferences.

-\para{Scenario 2: No information about others' strategies.}We now consider the weakest scenario where each player has no knowledge about the strategies of other players.
-To get the payoff in this scenario, a player creates a certain number of links with the current strategy, and computes the payoff by multiplying the average link distance and the percentage of reciprocal links.

-To make it even harder, we do not allow the player to try many different strategies at each step before fixing her strategy for the step.
+\para{Scenario 2: No information about others' strategies.}To make it even harder, we do not allow the player to try many different strategies at each step before fixing her strategy for the step.
 Instead, at each step each player only has one chance to slightly modify her current strategy.
 If the new strategy yields better payoff, the player would adopt the new strategy.
 So as the time goes on, the player could change the strategy towards the best one.

 We simulate the DRB game as follows: At time step $0$, each player chooses an initial strategy uniformly at random from the interval $[0, 10] \cap \Sigma $.
 Every player creates $q$ out-going links with her current strategy.
 At each time step $t \geq 1$, each player changes the strategy, i.e.,$r_u\gets r_u+\delta$, and creates $q$ new links with this new strategy, where $\delta$ is a random number determined as follows.
-First, for the sign of $\delta$, in the first step it is randomly assigned positive or negative sign with equal probability; in the raining steps, to make the search efficient, we keep the sign of $\delta$ if the previous change leads to a higher payoff; otherwise we reverse the sign of $\delta$.
+First, for the sign of $\delta$, in the first step it is randomly assigned positive or negative sign with equal probability; in the remaining steps, to make the search efficient, we keep the sign of $\delta$ if the previous change leads to a higher payoff; otherwise we reverse the sign of $\delta$.
 For the magnitude of $\delta$, i.e. $|\delta|$, we sample a value uniformly at random from $(0, 1] \cap \Sigma$.

 We simulate this system with $q=30$.
 Figure~\ref{fig:NE_arrival} demonstrates that the system can still evolve to a state close to the navigable small-world NE in a few hundred steps, e.g., the strategies of 80.5\% players fall in the interval $[1.8, 2.4]$, and the median of the strategies is the navigable NE strategy of $2.1$.
 We test $50$ random starting profiles, and take snapshots of the strategy profiles at the time step $t=500$.
 On average, the strategies of 79.8\% players in the snapshots fall in the interval $[1.8, 2.4]$.